-7 Directive of the Council of 24 April 1972 (72/166/EEC) on the approximation of the laws of Member States relating to insurance against civil liability in respect of the use of motor vehicles and to the enforcement of the obligation to insure against such liability, the text of which is provided as Appendix II.
-This directive has been repealed and replaced by the 2009/103/EC Directive enforced on October 27th 2009
+7 Directive of the Council of 24 April 1972 (72/166/EEC) on the approximation of the laws of Member States relating to insurance against civil liability in respect of the use of motor vehicles and to the enforcement of the obligation to insure against such liability, the text of which is provided as Annex II of the Internal Regulations.
+This directive has been repealed and replaced by the 2009/103/EC Directive enforced on 27th October 2009.